Examples of outstanding websites

 Lush

-Lush is a very popular cosmetics brand.
-There is a shop in almost every city and they also sell a lot online.
+Lush is a very popular brand of cosmetics.
+There is a shop in almost every town and they also sell a lot online.
+Of course.

-Their success lay in promoting the use of handmade and natural products to take care of yourself and their superb use of colours and textures for their products.
+Their success lies in promoting the use of handmade and natural products for personal care and their excellent use of colour and texture in their products.

-They let you try all the products in their shops and this definitely has a positive impact in sales, people buy more when they can try a sample.
+They let you try all the products in their shops and this definitely has a positive effect on sales, people buy more when they can try a sample.

-But, how do they do it online since you can’t try the products?
+But how do they do this online where you can’t smell or touch the products?

-With excellent photos and well-thought sales copy for the descriptions.
-When entering their website, you can almost smell the lovely fragrant and touch the materials.
-They manage with their texts to offer you almost the same experience as if you were in a physical shop.
+Reading their copy, you can almost smell lovely scents and feel the materials.
+They manage to provide nearly the same experience as if you were in a physical store.

 Sales copy examples

-They have videos to show you how to use their products so everything seems super easy to apply at home.
+They show videos on how to use their products, so everything looks super easy to use at home.

-Note how they talk about benefits and how your life will improve after using this product.
+Notice how they talk about the benefits and how your life will improve after using this product.
 This is pure and great copy.

 Good sales copy examples

-Note the use of testimonials as well to reinforce the benefits of the products.
-Social proof is one of the most powerful tools you can have to convince your prospects to buy your products.
+Notice how they use testimonials to reinforce the benefits of their products.
+Social proof is a powerful tool to convince your potential customers to buy your products.

 Good sales copy